 Who We Are

 Anya is quite possibly the cutest shiba inu ever.
 She is 9 years old (no longer a crazy puppy), so she’s mellow and really much more like a cat than a dog.
-Due to the nature of her bread, she’s always kept on leash, unless in a fully-fenced yard.
+Due to the nature of her breed, she’s always kept on leash, unless in a fully-fenced yard.

 What’s this tiny house?

-The house is 8×20 feet and permanently attached to a heavy-duty flat bed trailer.
+The house is 8×20 feet and permanently attached to a heavy-duty flat bed trailer. (total dimensions approx 8.5×26′).
 It can potentially be moved anytime, but we’re hoping to find a nice place to stay put for a while.
 The house is finished with beautiful cedar siding, and would make a great addition to any yard or neighborhood.
 Browse the blog, or just ask, and we can send you many more pictures!

 Just like a normal house, our tiny house has electricity and plumbing.
 One thing that it does not have, however is black water or sewage.
 So that we don’t need a connection to a sewage system, we plan to compost all our waste.
 This process is 100% safe and effective.
 Many more details can be provided upon request.